cplett/cplett.github.io/page/xtb/9-spinpol.md

 # Spin Polarization

 The **xtb** methods by default cannot properly differentiate between high-spin and low-spin states.
 This limitation is addressed with the spGFNn-xTB methods, which can be invoked using **tblite**.
 It is available since version 6.6.1.
-This approach allows for fast screening of spin states:

 ```bash
 xtb struc.xyz --spinpol --tblite --uhf <Integer>
 ```

+The spin-polarized GFN methods allow for a fast screening of spin states.

+## Exercise

 As an example, find the lowest spin state of the following iron complex in the gas phase using GFN2-xTB and spGFN2-xTB.
 Experimentally, a multiplicity of 7 (six unpaired electrons) was found to yield the most stable state.